stormchaserroleplaying/stormchaserRPG/Adventuring/BetweenAdventures/DowntimeActivities/index.md

 Multiple characters can combine their efforts toward the crafting of a single item, provided that the characters all have proficiency with the requisite tools and are working together in the same place.
 Each character contributes 1 gp worth of effort for every hour spent helping to craft the item (2 gp with expertise).

-While crafting, you can maintain a modest lifestyle without having to pay 10 gp per week, or a comfortable lifestyle at half the normal cost (see chapter 5 for more information on lifestyle expenses).
+While crafting, you can maintain a modest lifestyle without having to pay 10 gp per week, or a comfortable lifestyle at half the normal cost (see [here](https://stormchaserroleplaying.com/stormchaserRPG/Equipment/Expenses/LifestyleExpenses/) for more information on lifestyle expenses).

 ### Mundane Items
 Mundane items require often require less time to craft than enchanted items.
 Determine the craft DC and time required to craft a mundane item using the Item Complexity, Crafting Times and DCs table.